imohag9/POMLSDK.jl/docs/src/usage/hierarchy_management.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```
 # Hierarchy Management

-This guide explains how to manage the hierarchical structure of prompts in POMLSDK.jl.
+This guide explains how to manage the hierarchical structure of prompts in PomlSDK.jl.

 ## Understanding the Stack-Based Approach

-POMLSDK uses a stack to manage the current position within the prompt hierarchy.
+PomlSDK uses a stack to manage the current position within the prompt hierarchy.
 This approach is essential for creating nested structures that follow the POML standard.

 The key components of hierarchy management are: